alxiang/docs/setup_windows.md

 ### Unity Project

-- Clone the unity project, the location of this project is not important, but we'll clone it to the home directory:
+- Clone the unity project.
+The location of this project is not important, but we'll clone it to the home directory:

 ```
 git clone https://github.com/yale-sean/social_sim_unity.git ~/social_sim_unity